lardst/Rocket/README.md

 Node JS module to get drive information on the application's host machine asynchronously.

-This library is supposed to only work on darwin and linux based systems.
+This library is supposed to only work on Darwin, Linux and Windows based systems.

 ### Installation